lokendra08/StatisticalCalculator/README.md

 0 press enter

 # Program output description
+1:Press 0 to exit from program
-1: When program starts, It asks user to stream values, let say user input number 1 and press ENTER, program will display
+2: When program starts, It asks user to stream values, let say user input number 1 and press ENTER, program will display
    Minimum, Maximum, Mean and Variance.

    In additon to this, It will also display mean of Last entires entered in N minutes, which in case 1 minute by default.